How Does a Sleep Apnea Pillow Work?

 There may be ways to improve your sleep without medical treatment with mild to moderate sleep apnea disorder.
 Of course, always work with your ENT doctor to determine the best treatments in your particular case.
 Without treatment, sleep apnea can increase your risk of debilitating health events.

 Everyone has their favorite sleep position– on tummy with feet hanging off the bed, fetal position curled into a cozy ball, on the back with fingers lightly interlaced.
 However, the way you sleep may impact the way you breathe.
-Positional treatments for snoring involve changing the position you sleep in.
+Positional treatments for snoring involve changing sleeping positions.
 This change in position may facilitate opening the throat and help you breathe better.
+Selecting the right pillow for sleep apnea is crucial, as features like contoured, wedge, and adjustable options can improve comfort and enhance CPAP therapy effectiveness.
+Stomach sleepers, for instance, generally benefit from thinner pillows to minimize neck and back pain and improve airway alignment.
 Let’s look at some studies involving positional therapy.

 SONA Pillow

 According to a study in Sleep and Breathing, a uniquely designed pillow (SONA Pillow) reduces the number of apnea events in patients with mild to moderate obstructive sleep apnea.
-The SONA Pillow is a triangular pillow with space to place your arm under the head while sleeping on the side.
+The SONA Pillow is a triangular cpap pillow with space to place your arm under the head while sleeping on the side.
+A memory foam pillow provides ergonomic support and contours to the user’s shape, enhancing comfort and sleep quality for various sleeping positions, including side and back sleepers.

 Researchers studied 22 patients with obstructive sleep apnea syndrome, including 11 mild, 8 moderate, and 3 severe sleep apnea patients.
 The pillow was an effective and easily used treatment for mild and moderate obstructive sleep apnea and snoring.
 Apnea events decreased on average from 17 events per hour to fewer than 5 events per hour while utilizing the pillow.
 Also, snoring was decreased or eliminated.
 (2)